wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

    * completions=1 & parallelism=m for n jobs work queue started until 1 completed (rarely used)
    <br /><br />

-If a node fails while a Job is executing on that node, Kubernetes will restart the Job on a node that is still running.
+If a node fails while a Job is executing on that node, Kubernetes restarts the Job on a node that is still running.

 To fail jobs that don't finish within a set number seconds: